 The Airport subsidises the low-cost airlines and North Somerset Council in turn subsidises the Airport by providing infrastructure at public expense.
 In return for … what?
 The Council needs to publish hard evidence of benefits to the region and not simply reproduce the Airport’s highly questionable ‘research’.

-The Council must require publication and consultation of the Airport’s ‘Carbon and Climate Change Action Plan’ before considering the application for expansion.
+The Council should require publication and consultation of the Airport’s ‘Carbon and Climate Change Action Plan’ before considering the application for expansion.
 Bristol Airport states it will be carbon neutral for 2030.
 This only applies to the buildings and infrastructure not the carbon and other emissions from flights!
 The government anticipates that emission-free aircraft could be in service by 2035.